SSrustworthy/DLRML-docs/docs/explore/DCA/Golden State/Redwood_Creek_Challenge_Trail_v_1.md

 - Album Label: Rhino

 16\.
-Blackberry Picking – Bob Hadley – Guitarist Composer Sampler
+Blackberry Picking OR Day After Pay Day – Bob Hadley – Guitarist Composer Sampler OR The Raven

+- Track Notes: Guitar Composer Sampler is no longer in print.
+This track was re-released as “Day After Pay Day” on the later album “The Raven”
 - Album Label: Kicking Mule

 17\.
 Tight Arrangements, Loose Fingers, And A Warm Place To Practise – Dale Miller – Guitarist Composer Sampler